aaron-nanas/fpga-telemetry-bot/README.md

 # Description

+**Note:** Currently WIP.
+This project is expected to be completed in December.

 Implemented in VHDL, this project aims to achieve the following goals:
 - Establish UART between a microcontroller (ESP32) and an FPGA/SoC board such as the Zybo Z7-20
 - Using the ESP32's Wi-Fi capability, a web UI is created that will allow the user to control the robot wirelessly